 Please submit the nominations and address any questions to Rahul Mitra.

-The W. Charles Redding Dissertation Award
+W. Charles Redding Dissertation Award

 This annual competition includes a cash award for the winner and a certificate for the winner and his/her advisor.
-The award will be presented at the annual ICA convention in San Diego.
+The award will be presented at the annual ICA convention in Gold Coast, Australia.
 Any dissertation project related to organizational communication is eligible for submission.
 The winning dissertation will be theoretically driven, methodologically rigorous, and make a significant contribution to our field.
 In the spirit of W. Charles Redding, the dissertation should present ideas that advance our understanding of organizing and communicating, and that make a difference in the lives of organizational members.

 Rules of the competition:

 1. The advisor or chief supervisor of the dissertation should submit the dissertation to the committee chair.
 Documents to be submitted must include: (a) one copy of the complete dissertation and (b) one copy of the student summary document, which is a 25-30 page paper (text) plus references, tables, graphs, etc. Summary documents with more than 30 double-spaced pages of text (12 pt.
 Times New Roman or equivalent font with 1-inch margins) will not be considered.